Ersanio/snes-assembly-book/docs/programming/branches.md

 BCC branches if the loaded value is lesser than the compared value.
 Alternatively, this also branches when the carry flag is clear.
 Please note that this BCC doesn’t get taken if the compared value is equal, unlike BCS.

 ## BVS and BVC
-There are branch opcodes which branch depending on if a value results in a mathematical overflow or not.
+These are branch opcodes which branch depending on if a value results in a mathematical overflow or not.
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**BVS**|Branch if overflow set|Branches if the comparison causes a mathematical overflow|